U.S.A. (trilogy): Style

 The separation between these narrative modes is rather a stylistic than a thematic one.
 Some critics have pointed out connections between the fictional character Mary French in The Big Money and journalist Mary Heaton Vorse, calling into question the strict separation between fictional characters and biographies.
 Coherent quotes from newspaper articles are often woven into the biographies as well, calling into question the strict separation between them and the "Newsreel" sections.

 The first and last newsreels in each of the three books within U.S.A. tend to mirror each other, for instance, The 42nd Parallel begins with declarations that the 20th century will be shaped by America and its territorial expansion, juxtaposed to British struggles in the Boer War and dead soldiers in the Philippines.
 Nineteen Nineteen begins with an embrace of American capitalism following European exhaustion and turmoil after the First World War, and ends with descriptions of the Red Summer and Knoxville riot.
 Meanwhile The Big Money presents different sides of American capitalism, beginning with 'normalcy' and ending with the Wall Street Crash.

-The fragmented narrative style of the trilogy later influenced the work of British science-fiction novelist John Brunner.
+The fragmented narrative style of the trilogy later influenced the work of British science-fiction novelist John Brunner and American science-fiction writer Kim Stanley Robinson.
 It also influenced Jean-Paul Sartre's trilogy The Roads to Freedom.